This section will cover how you'll do that with your troop.

 Membership dues are $25 per year for both girls and adults.
 For registration information please visit www.gssem.org/join.

-Financial Assistance is available for membership and program resources for girl members whose families meet GSSEM's income eligibility requirements.
+Financial assistance is available for membership and program resources for girl members whose families meet the Girl Scouts of Southeastern Michigan income eligibility requirements as listed on the financial aid application.
 Girls receiving financial aid are required to participate in the Cookie Program.
-Girls will be issued a MyGS Kit certificate and/or program certificate (depending on the completed FA form).
-The MyGS Kit certificate should be used for program resources and uniform components.
-The program certificate should be used for GSSEM council events or community events.
+Girls approved for financial assistance will be issued a MyGS Kit certificate and/or program certificate depending on the times requested on the application.
+The MyGS Kit certificate should be used for program resources and uniform components, and the program certificate should be used for GSSEM council events.

-For more information, please see the Financial Aid Application form at www.gssem.org/fa.
+For more information, please see the financial aid application at www.gssem.org/fa.

 Customer Care is here to assist volunteers and parents in navigating the registration process.
 For general customer service needs and technical assistance, please reach out to Customer Care at customercare@gssem.org or 800-482-6734.
 Customer Care is available Monday–Friday, 8:30 AM–5:00 PM.